 The following Code of Ethics was adopted by the Deere & Company Board of Directors on December 3, 2003, in satisfaction of Section 406 of the Sarbanes-Oxley Act of 2002 and the New York Stock Exchange listing requirements.
-Certain aspects of this Code are also included in the Business Conduct Guidelines.
-This Code is not intended to replace the Business Conduct Guidelines, which remain in effect.
-Employees who are in compliance with the Business Conduct Guidelines will be in compliance with this Code of Ethics.Deere & Company CODE of ETHICS COMPLIANT with SOX 406/NYSE
+Certain aspects of this Code are also included in the Code of Business Conduct.
+This Code is not intended to replace the Code of Business Conduct, which remains in effect.
+Employees who are in compliance with the Code of Business Conduct will be in compliance with this Code of Ethics.Deere & Company CODE of ETHICS COMPLIANT with SOX 406/NYSE

 Consistent with John Deere's long history of integrity and good corporate citizenship, its directors, employees and officers are committed to conducting business in accordance with the highest ethical standards.
 This Code of Ethics (this "Code") sets forth policies which embody these standards.

-The Company has had in place for many years Business Conduct Guidelines which provide specific guidance to all employees.
-Those Guidelines remain fully in effect.
+The Company has had in place for many years the Code of Business Conduct which provides specific guidance to all employees.
+The Code of Business Conduct remains fully in effect.
 This Code, which applies to all Company employees, including all officers, as well as to the Deere & Company Board of Directors, is in satisfaction of Section 406 of the Sarbanes-Oxley Act of 2002, together with SEC implementing regulations, and the New York Stock Exchange listing requirements.

 Throughout the Code, the terms "Company" or "John Deere" refer to Deere & Company and its subsidiaries.
 In the appropriate context, the term "Deere & Company" may also refer to Deere & Company and its subsidiaries.Fair Dealing